gnarzilla/blog.deadlight.boo/README.md

-# Deadlight Edge Bootstrap v3 - Secure, Modular Blog Platform for Cloudflare Workers
+# Deadlight Edge Bootstrap v3 - Secure, Modular Blog Platform for Cloudflare Workers (with v4 Roadmap)

 A production-ready, security-hardened blog platform built on Cloudflare Workers.
 Features a modular architecture with a shared library system, comprehensive security controls, and everything you need for a modern blog.
-The WordPress alternative that respects both developers and readers.
+Deadlight aims to be the true WordPress alternative that respects both developers and readers by empowering self-ownership of your content and infrastructure – even your email.

 [Support is greatly appreciated!
 Buy me a coffee](coff.ee/gnarzillah)